-We assessed 21 kitchens from all the big-name brands in our lab and asked 3,848 kitchen owners to tell us what they think of their kitchen and the process of buying it.
+We assessed 21 kitchens from all the big-name brands in our lab.
+We also asked 3,848 kitchen owners to rate the brand they bought their kitchen from and tell us how they found and the process of buying it.

-The best kitchens from highly rated brands have earned our sought-after Best Buy.
+Only the best kitchens from highly-rated brands have earned our sought-after Best Buy.

-Our overall scores incorporate both lab assessment results and customers' feedback to give you a rounded view of buying and owning a kitchen.
+Our overall scores incorporate both lab assessment results for the kitchen units and customers' overall brand feedback to give you a rounded view of buying and owning a kitchen.

 Below we’ve listed all of the kitchen ranges that we tested, alongside their lab assessment score.
-The table also shows brands' customer score and ratings for customer service and how well their kitchen lasted from our customer survey.
+The table also shows brands' customer score and ratings for customer service and how well their kitchen lasted, based on our customer survey.
 The overall score takes into account both the lab assessment results for the named kitchen and customer feedback about the brand.